Updated September 2017

 Lacks robust support

-wins our Best Buy Award, scoring highest in stability, durability, and responsiveness.
-As you probably know, many stability models can break the bank.
-The Saucony Kinvara
+wins our Best Buy Award, scoring highest in both landing comfort and upper comfort and finishing above average in each of the other measures.
+As you probably know, many models can break the bank.
+The Pegasus 34

-maintains an affordable $110 retail price, which is the least expensive stability version in our group.
-This model provides many comfortable miles for each dollar spent.
-You can't go wrong with this shoe if you're an over-pronator on a budget looking for a high-stability road running sneaker.
-And at 16.9 ounces, this shoe is a top contender for both overall and racing flats, but in the end, it is a maximal contender, which serves a less broad community than other styles.
+maintains an affordable $110 retail price, which is one of the least expensive products in our group.
+This model gives lots of comfortable miles and will earn its dollars back.
+You can't go wrong with this shoe if you're on a budget looking for a high-performance road running sneaker.
+At 22.4 ounces, this shoe is a bit on the heavy side for a lightweight racing flat, but in the end, it is a highly padded, cushioned contender that performs up alongside the best trainers out there while serving a broad community of runners.
 It is still a superb, versatile shoe that brings a lot of value to the pavement.
-As of June 2017, the review is updated to include information about the Kinvara 7's replacement model, the Kinvara 8.
-This new model has a stripped down upper, an upgraded topsole, and is available in smaller sizes.
-Jump over to the individual review to learn more about these changes.

 Top Pick Award for Lightweight Racing Flat